 Sores on the tongue can be caused by allergic reactions, oral herpes simplex virus infection, canker sores, tuberculosis, bacterial infections, or early-stage syphilis.
 Sores can also be caused by allergies or other immune system disorders.

 Although small bumps on both sides of the tongue are usually harmless, a bump on only one side may be cancerous.
-Unexplained red or white areas, sores, or lumps (particularly when hard) on the tongue—especially if painless—may be signs of cancer and should be examined by a doctor or dentist (see Mouth Growths: Types of Oral Cancer).
+Unexplained red or white areas, sores, or lumps (particularly when hard) on the tongue—especially if painless—may be signs of cancer and should be examined by a doctor or dentist (see see Mouth and Throat Cancer).
 Most oral cancers grow on the sides of the tongue or on the floor of the mouth.
 Cancer almost never appears on the top of the tongue, except when the cancer occurs after untreated syphilis.

 Usually, it is a process of elimination to find out just what is causing the discomfort.
 Tongue discomfort not caused by an infection is usually treated by eliminating the cause.
 For example, the person may try changing brands of toothpaste, stop eating irritating foods, or have a sharp or broken tooth repaired by a dentist.
 Warm salt-water rinses may help.
 Thrush can be treated with an antifungal drug, such as nystatin or fluconazole.